 Don’t let your firm be vulnerable.
 One virus has the capability to steal all your business data, as well as your customers.
 It’s important to take adequate fraud measures and invest in security software protection.
 For example, Riskified is a risk management solution that verifies and guarantees transactions.
 The platform even provides a 100% money-back guarantee in the event of fraud.

+Insurance is also a great idea and while it may seem costly when you’re setting up, it will protect your physical assets in the long run.
 Consult local accountants and taxation specialists so your firm is correctly paying taxes.
 Some Latin American countries also require monthly tax returns so it’s important to focus on corporate compliance.

-5. Only accepting card payments
+5. Only accepting card payments when doing business in Latin America

 Walmart and Elektra have also installed kiosks throughout their stores that serve as a point of payment for online purchases.
-The result is a hybrid of online-offline payments, which then open up an e-commerce platform to a larger consumer market.
+The result is a hybrid of online payments, which then open up an e-commerce platform to a larger consumer market.

 6. Not partnering with a local compliance expert